Guitheg/rit/README.md

 ```
 and we can import easily our modules in the same directory of our file.
 Wherever you execute it.

-You can also add more directory, relative to your file directory :
+You can also add more directories, relative to your file directory :
 ```
 relative_import.add(__file__, "../utils")
 ```

 This will allow you to relatively import your modules from other directory in utils

+After this, you just have to import your modules